rutrader/TrackTak/packages/dcf-react/README.md

 You can see that you can provide your own material ui theme to the provider.
 See here for the default theme: https://material-ui.com/customization/default-theme/

+## Actions

+You can use the following actions to set the tracktak state with your financial data:

+- setFundamentals
+- setTenYearGovernmentBondLastClose
+- setLastPriceClose

+See the example for a clearer picture on how to use these with the state below: https://github.com/TrackTak/tracktak-example

 ## State and props